Roman Tesfaye: Awards

-Roman won the Scaling Up Nutrition Champion Awards in Abidjan, Côte d'Ivoire on 8 November 2017 and handover the awards on 31 May 2018 at the Federal Ministry of Health, in the presence of Amir Aman, former Minister of Health, Kebede Worku, State Minister of Health and Chair of the National Nutrition Coordinating Body (NNCB), Ekin Ogutogullari, Country Director of Save the Children in Ethiopia and Chair of the Ethiopian Civil Society Coalition for Scaling-up Nutrition (ECSC-SUN) coalition members and other stakeholders.
+Roman won the Scaling Up Nutrition Champion Awards in Abidjan, Ivory Coast on 8 November 2017 and handover the awards on 31 May 2018 at the Federal Ministry of Health, in the presence of Amir Aman, former minister of health, Kebede Worku, state minister of health and chair of the National Nutrition Coordinating Body (NNCB), Ekin Ogutogullari, country director of Save the Children in Ethiopia and chair of the Ethiopian Civil Society Coalition for Scaling-up Nutrition (ECSC-SUN) coalition members and other stakeholders.

 School feeding program

 Mother of three daughters, Roman, who was the first lady between September 2012 and February 2018, takes an active role in the education and nutrition of children.
 Having grown up in the countryside, she believes that education is an effective way to break the cycle of poverty.
 After reading a report of the Addis Ababa Education Bureau in 2014 showing that thousands of children were about to drop out of school because of malnutrition, Roman sprang into action immediately.

 In 2015, together with the China Foundation for Poverty Alleviation (CFPA), she initiated a school feeding program called Smiling Children Project covering 42 public primary schools in Addis Ababa.
 Today, the project has been providing free breakfast and lunch to 22,000 students in the capital.

 According to studies, the school attendance rate for children taking part in this program rose to almost 99 percent.
 Their health status has improved, and their school performance is on the rise.
 Also within the framework of this project, 1,200 mothers who had no stable source of income were recruited to be in charge of the supply, preparation and distribution of food to students.
 In this way, the project benefits both women and children.
 Roman continues to be actively involved in efforts to raise funds so that more children can benefit from the initiative.
 While she is officially no longer the first lady of Ethiopia, Roman still works in this role.